SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    there aren't any possible suspension points.

 #.
 The next ``await`` marks the call to the ``downloadPhoto(named:)`` function.
-   This code pauses execution again until that function returns.
-   Once again, other concurrent code has an opportunity to run.
+   This code pauses execution again until that function returns, giving other concurrent code an opportunity to run.

 #.
 After ``downloadPhoto(named:)`` returns,
    its return value is assigned to ``photo``